CTS 2322 (Unix/Linux Administration II) Project #4

 Description:

-In this project you will download and install a source code RPM package.
+In this project, you will download and install a source code RPM package.
 Next you will download and install a (standard) tar-ball.
 You will then build binary packages from both and install them.
+Finally, you will setup a local yum repository with your package and install it using dnf.

-The version of the package used (version 4.64) won't install by default on a vanilla Fedora system.
+The version of the pine package used (version 4.64) won't install by default on a “vanilla” Fedora system.
 You will have to trouble-shoot the install to make this work!

 Requirements: